mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 #### <a name="6.1.1" class="anchor"></a> [Correlation-based method](#6.1.1)

-A correlation-based method try to match image intensities over window of pixels to find correspondence:
+A correlation-based method tries to match image intensities over window of pixels to find correspondence:

 - start from raw image intensity values, match image windows, and compare matches using similarity measure for intensity values
-    - maximise cross-correlation, normalised cross-correlation, correlation coefficient
+    - maximize cross-correlation, normalized cross-correlation, correlation coefficient
-    - minimise sum of squared differences, euclidean distance, sum of absolute differences (SAD)
+    - minimize sum of squared differences, Euclidean distance, sum of absolute differences (SAD)
 - for each region $r_{1}$ in $I_{1}$, and for each region $r_{2}$ in $I_{2}$ (both regions are same size)
     - compute similarity between $r_{1}$ and $r_{2}$
-    - repeat for all regions in $I_{2}$, correspondence point is centre of region with highest similarity, repeat for all regions in $I_{1}$
+    - repeat for all regions in $I_{2}$, correspondence point is center of region with highest similarity, repeat for all regions in $I_{1}$

-Correlation-based methods are easy to implement and have dense correspondense map (calculate at all points), but computationally expensive, constant or repetitive regions give false matches, and viewpoints can not be too different.
+Correlation-based methods are easy to implement and have dense correspondence map (calculate at all points), but computationally expensive, constant or repetitive regions give false matches, and viewpoints cannot be too different.

 #### <a name="6.1.2" class="anchor"></a> [Feature-based method](#6.1.2)